sashinpivotal/dsa-java-review-doc/README.md

 ### Concepts that are exercised

-- Default method in a Java interface (slides #273-#278 of Java Part1 presentation)
+- Default method in a Java interface

 ### Concrete steps to take